lakehq/sail/README.md

 In **Run** > **Edit Configurations**, add a new **Cargo** configuration with the following settings:

 1. Name: **Run Spark Connect server** (You can use any name you like.)
-2. Command: `run -p framework-spark-connect --example server`
+2. Command: `run -p sail-spark-connect --example server`
 3. Environment Variables:
     - (required) `PYTHONPATH`: `.venvs/default/lib/python<version>/site-packages` (Please replace `<version>` with the actual Python version, e.g. `3.11`.)